 - Inna Spivak

-Head of International Economy Analysis Unit, Monetary Policy and Economic Analysis Department, National Bank of Ukraine, ScD, Kyiv, Ukraine
+ScD, Head of International Economy Analysis Division, Monetary Policy and Economic Analysis Department, National Bank of Ukraine, Kyiv, Ukraine

 - Oleksandr Talavera

 PhD, Professor, University of Birmingham, Birmingham, United Kingdom